 The order that the files occupy in the descriptor list is significant.
 The order must fulfil the directives of the command line specification of the simulation module because the way in which the files are arranged will define the order of the input and output files in the command line of the module execution (see [AD ICD]).
-This order can be altered with the "up" and "down" buttons that move the selected file through the list.
+This order can be altered with the "up" and "down" buttons.

 Upon creating a descriptor its default file field is considered as a template name, i.e., this definition may be used as-is during simulation execution or it can be changed in the simulation edition window.
-When changing the actual file descriptor in simulation edition the file location can be set to any path, either an absolute one (in the local machine) or a relative one.
+When changing the actual file descriptor in simulation edition the file location can be set to any path, either absolute or relative one.
 By default, the descriptor is considered as a relative path.
-It may be relative to (a) the user's work folder (as per \$E2E\HOME), or (b) the simulation execution folder:
+It may be relative to (a) the user's work folder (as per \$E2E_HOME), or (b) the simulation execution folder:

-- (a) It will be relative to the user's work folder when the descriptor is used for input only (e.g. the input descriptor of the first module of a processing chain). - (b) It will be relative to the simulation folder when the descriptor is used both as input descriptor and output descriptor (e.g. a folder generated during processing and later on used as input to a next module).
+- (a) It will be relative to the user's work folder when the descriptor is used for input only (e.g. the input descriptor of the first module of a processing chain). - (b) It will be relative to the simulation folder when the descriptor is used both as input descriptor and output descriptor (e.g. a folder generated by one module and later used as input to another).